Update (05/07/2020): added tests with JLCPCB manufactured filters

 What is a hairpin filter?

-Electronic filters are circuits which remove unwanted frequency components from the signal to enhance wanted ones.
-They are notably useful in the radio UHF range, to remove undesired transmissions and therefore improve the relative receiver's sensitivity.
+Electronic filters are circuits which remove unwanted frequency components from the signal to enhance the signal-to-noise ratio.
+They are notably useful in the radio UHF range, to remove undesired transmissions and therefore improve the receiver's relative sensitivity.

-An SDR (software design radio) such as the RTL-SDR with good filtering and an adequate antenna (and possibly external amplification), can pick up lower amplitude signal (such as satellite transmissions).
+An SDR (software design radio) such as the RTL-SDR with good filtering and an adequate antenna (and possibly external amplification), can pick up very low amplitude signals such as satellite transmissions.

 Filters are usually made of discrete components (capacitors, inductors, etc.) in certain arrangements to form low-pass, high-pass, band-pass or band-cut.
 As frequency grows, this becomes increasingly unreliable.
-Microstrip filters are a higher-frequency alternative that uses the physical shapes and positions of transmission lines to affect their attenuation of certain frequency ranges.
+Microstrip filters are a higher-frequency alternative that uses the physical shapes and positions of transmission lines to affect their attenuation on specific frequency ranges.

-There are many component forms used to construct distributed element filters, but all have the common property of causing a discontinuity on the transmission line.
+There are several geometries used to construct distributed element filters, but all have the common property of causing a discontinuity on the transmission line.
 These discontinuities present a reactive impedance to a wavefront traveling down the line, and these reactances can be chosen by design to serve as approximations for lumped inductors, capacitors or resonators, as required by the filter.

 One of my 1090MHz hairpin microstrip filters, made using this generator.